Collaboration on design source files

-Sharing is one of the most powerful features of Figma, as it works on all platforms as well as in the browser, and does not require accounts for only viewing design files.
-Real-time collaboration allows multiple users to work on the same file simultaneously.
+Sharing is one of the most powerful features of Figma, as it works on all platforms as well as in the browser, and does not require accounts for viewing design files.

 Commenting is great for asynchronous workflows across time zones and work hours.
 Once resolved, comments disappear.
 So discussions that should be archived need to be handled elsewhere (on Github most likely).

 Figma files can be embedded on websites to allow for live previews and interaction with the design and prototypes.
 Github does not support embedding due to privacy reasons.